cui0v0/Quark/zeta-todo/README.md

 * when you *do* need strong ordering guarantees, it is pretty hard to express them (you need pre/post events, or to cram multiple tasks into a single event handler)

 Zeta's event bus doesn't have any "event priority" notion at all, so ive been cheating with `.Pre` and `.Lowest` variants of events.

+# Quark addon porting guide?

+what things should authors of quark addons know about?

+- for detecting if a quark module is loaded, `ModuleLoader.INSTANCE.isModuleEnabled(class)` -> `Quark.ZETA.modules.get(class).enabled`
+- when dealing with the event bus, you have two options:
+  - Use `Quark.ZETA.loadBus` and `Quark.ZETA.playBus` directly just like Quark.
+    - It's basically like Forge's event bus but a little more bare-bones.
+Instead of `@SubscribeEvent`, use one of `@LoadEvent` or `@PlayEvent`.
+    - Note that you *cannot* subscribe with lambdas or method references.
+This is because introspecting them is *really* hard (have you *seen* Forge's event bus)
+  - Occasionally, events part of Zeta/Quark's API are wrapped in platform-specific "external events" (like `GatherAdvancementModifiersEvent`).
+You can listen for these events in the familiar way, with the platform-specific event bus abstraction.